rmkelley/rmkelley.github.io/final.md

 This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.

-For my final project I attemtped to recreate the [QGIS Direction Model](lab1SQL.md) from the first two labs, except this time in RStudio.
-Where in the original labs i used model builder(including SQL code) and point-and-click functions in QGIS, this time I used exclusivly R code.
+For my final project I attempted to recreate the [QGIS Direction Model](lab1SQL.md) from the first two labs, except this time in RStudio.
+Where in the original labs i used model builder(including SQL code) and point-and-click functions in QGIS, this time I used exclusively R code.
 Something I am particularly proud of (and made my life significantly more difficult) was that I even downloaded the datafiles using R. I have used R before, so many of its basic functions are already familiar to me.
+Thus, this was mainly an exercise in acquiring data, its manipulation, and exploring new was to present data.

+I completed this lab in a cartesian plane due to issues converting any of my data or functions into a CRF.
+Because it is in a very small geographic area, however, I believe that the variance is minimal.

 To download my RStudio code, click [here](Final.R)